 Unless we build affinity on the career site, they won’t return.

 Unless we optimize for conversions, we are likely to lose the opportunity of gaining recruitment leads.
 What’s the entire point of a career page then?

 All talent marketing should take into account the journey our talent audiences take.
 The more you can optimize your talent marketing to match with it, the better success.
-The Modern Employer Branding Method©️ I developed invites your ideal talent audiences to a candidate journey with your company.
+The Magnetic Employer Branding Method©️ I developed invites your ideal talent audiences to a candidate journey with your company.

 Most people browse and scroll career sites on their mobile phones

 Websites and career sites are built on the desktop.
 Websites and career sites are browsed and scrolled mostly on smart devices.
 This is the birthing ground for a conflict.